 Additionally, the BFP device(s) is required to be tested annually by a NYSDOH-certified tester and copies of the test report(s) shall be submitted to OCWA and the County Department of Health (only Part A needs to be completed annually).

-To use the forms below – download or save to a locatable folder on your device.
-Then complete and send them to OCWA via email attachments.
+To use the forms 1 through 3 below – download or save to a locatable folder on your device.
+Then complete and send them to OCWA via email to BFP@ocwa.org the attachments.
+Utilize the links to assist with information requited for the completed submittal.